fadugyamfi/memberz-api/README.md

 By default the API is configured with live credentials for sending SMS messages through the ConnectBind SMS Gateway service.
 To prevent sending actual SMS messages during localtesting, set the `CONNECT_BIND_FAKER_ENABLED` property to `true` in your `.env` file to fake the HTTP requests and return dummy `SUCCESS` results for local testing.

+## Seeding Test Data
+    php artisan db:seed --class="Database\Seeders\Tests\TestDataSeeder"

+### Developer Notes
+* Temporarily added swiftmailer/swiftmailer to composer.json to resolve issue with ElasticEmail transport not working.
+Package should be upgraded to use Symphony Mailer in the short term.